msudgh/msudgh/README.md

-I’m an indie Senior Software/DevOps Engineer who find myself with building solutions that address everyday challenges.
+I’m an indie Senior Software/DevOps Engineer who find myself building solutions that address everyday challenges.

 I code frequently on Github to share my results based on the goals and visions I have in open-source world and concept of sharing.

 I have a weekly newsletter that you should check out!
-In it, I share what's new and cool in the world of software development, stories, lesson learned, stir and more.
+In it, I share what's new and cool in the world of software development, stories, lessons learned, stir and more.
-If you’d like to discuss these or anything tech-related, feel free to join and follow me on following platforms.
-I typically write on my personal blog or Medium when I’m in a writing mood to express more of my thought streams.
+If you’d like to discuss these or anything tech-related, feel free to join and follow me on the following platforms.

 ⭐️ **List of interest:**